 Friday, 24 November 2017

-Each year illuminart holds up to three symposia providing our mentees and interested professionals a chance to learn insider knowledge in digital media storytelling, and projection mapping techniques.
+As part of Port to Port our statewide collaboration, illuminart has been providing our mentees and interested professionals a chance to learn insider knowledge in digital media storytelling, and projection mapping techniques.
 Our most recent symposium was held in October in Victor Harbor, South Australia.

 The symposium was four days of intensive learning and exchange that covered projection mapping, architectural projection workflow, hands on with a template and artboard, advanced animation techniques (After Effects), digital mastering and the digital review process.
 12 people attended, specialising in two streams – either Digital Artisans (focused on digital production techniques) or Digital Curators (specialising in management of digital artists workflow).